 In the case of a long simulation of the FAW, the CRC4 information can be used to re-invite a search for frame alignment.
 For such a purpose it is possible to count the number of CRC blocks in error within two seconds (100 blocks) and to compare this number with 89.
-If the number of CRC blocks in error is greater than or equal to 89, a search for frame alignment should be reinitiated.
+If the number of CRC blocks in error is greater than or equal to 89, a search for frame alignment shall be re-initiated.